UEFA former general secretary mourned

 First, he succeeded in introducing a match calendar for European competitions.

-In addition, with the away goals rule, he found a solution as to how to proceed in the event of a draw after a first and second leg, which, with an already crowded match calendar at the time, had led to playoff matches having to be played.
+In addition, with the away goals rule, he found a solution as to how to proceed in the of a draw after a first and second leg, which, with an already crowded match calendar at the time, had led to playoff matches having to be played.
 As a result of this rule, which shaped the whole of soccer, goals scored away from home were given greater weight in determining the winner.

 Honorary member